 Who does ARB consult?

-Depending on the nature of the qualification, ARB may also consult other related professional and/or educational bodies such as the Royal Institute of Chartered Surveyors (RICS), the Chartered Institute of Building Services Engineers (CIBSE), the Chartered Institute of Building (CIOB), the Engineering Council (EC), the Institute of Electrical Engineers (IEE), the Institute of Lighting Engineers (ILE), the Institute of Mechanical Engineers (IMECHE), the Institute of Acoustics (IOA), the Institute of Structural Engineers (ISTRUCTE), and/or the Society of Environmental Engineers and the Institute of Civil Engineers (ICE).
+Depending on the nature of the qualification, ARB may also consult other related professional and/or educational bodies such as the Royal Institute of Chartered Surveyors (RICS), the Chartered Institute of Building Services Engineers (CIBSE), the Chartered Institute of Building (CIOB), the Engineering Council (EC), the Institute of Electrical Engineers (IEE), the Institute of Lighting Engineers (ILE), the Institute of Mechanical Engineers (IMECHE), the Institute of Acoustics (IOA), the Institute of Structural Engineers (ISTRUCTE), and/or the Society of Environmental Engineers (SEE) and the Institute of Civil Engineers (ICE).

 What information will ARB send to a consultee?